weblate/ns8-samba/samba-dc/README.md

 a command to execute.
 This behavior is required to run `new-domain` and `join-domain`.

-If no arguments are passed, `init-shares` and `init-homes` are executed, then the normal services are started:
+If no arguments are passed, the normal services are started:

 - `samba`
 - `chronyd`